zephyrproject-rtos/zephyr/doc/kernel/data_passing/mailboxes.rst

     Leave this field uninitialized when receiving a message.

 *tx_block*
     The descriptor for the sending thread's memory block.
-Set tx_block.pool_id to :c:macro:`NULL` when sending an empty message.
+Set tx_block.data to :c:macro:`NULL` when sending an empty message.
 Leave this field uninitialized when sending a message buffer, or when receiving a message.